 This post is in collaboration with Pella Windows & Doors.

-Pella is providing us with a Designer Series sliding patio door with transom, and all text, opinions and storyline drama (what’s a renovation without one?) are our own.
+Pella provided us with a Designer Series sliding patio door with transom, and all text, opinions and storyline drama (what’s a renovation without one?) are our own.
 Thank you, as always, for supporting those that so graciously support us.